Connect with a certified trainer for free

 When to see a doctor

-If you have pain on the outside of your ankle and think that you may have peroneal tendonitis, treat initially using the following steps:
+If you have outer ankle pain and think that you may have peroneal tendonitis, treat initially using the following steps:

 1. Resting the ankle